tategakibunko/jquery.image-size-assign/README.md

 ### maxSize

-If defined, image size is rounded by `maxSize` keeping original image size rate.
+If defined, each size is rounded by `maxSize` if overflow, keeping original rate of size.

 ### onSize

-Callback function after image size is obtained and rounded.
+Callback function after each size is obtained and rounded.

 ### onComplete

-Callback function all size of images are obtained.
+Callback function after all sizes are set.

 ## License